Your Traditions (In Motion)

-Now that your married, your family becomes your spouse’s family and vice versa.
-Assuming you both have good relationships with your families, it can be fun to blend some Christmas traditions between both parties.
+Now that you’re married, your family becomes your spouse’s family and vice versa.
+Assuming you both have good relationships with your families, it can be fun to blend some Christmas traditions between both families or create new ones.

 Hot Chocolate Bar and Game Nights

-If you really want to surprise your in-laws, schedule a fun hot cocoa and game night on another day that isn’t the expected family Christmas party.
-This helps to show them that you are intentional about getting to know them better, and to help your in-laws and parents get to know each other better as well.
+If you really want to surprise your parents and in-laws, schedule a fun hot cocoa and game night on a day that isn’t the expected family Christmas party.
+This shows them you’re intentional about getting to know them better, and it will help your in-laws and parents get to know each other better as well.

-Bring over ingredients for hot cocoa, including the toppings (marshmallows, whipped cream, chocolate shavings, sprinkles, etc.), and get the board games out.
-If you really want to see everyone’s true colors, crack open Monopoly and let the good times roll.
+Set up all the ingredients for hot cocoa, and go crazy with the toppings!
+Marshmallows, whipped cream, chocolate shavings, sprinkles, and crushed candy pieces all taste great in hot cocoa.
+Gather a bunch of board games that work well for getting to know new people.
+If you really want to see everyone’s true colors, crack open Monopoly and let the good times roll. 😉

 Attend Mass Together, as a Family